 Writing a book about their CHD helps your child develop and manage conversations.
 The book can be shared, or may remain private; the act of writing it will help you and your child explore how you want to navigate conversations best and teach social scripts to others.
 You can write this book from scratch, copy and personalize a sample book, or use a template.
 See below for examples.

-is a sample book that Sarah Tuberty, an adult with a limb difference, developed based on how she introduces herself to her peers.
+is a sample book that Sarah Tuberty, OTD, OTR/L an adult with a limb difference, developed based on how she introduces herself to her peers.
 Feel free to download this and share it with your child, or adapt it to meet your family’s needs.

-You can download our and tailor it to your child’s needs and interests.
-The document text can be edited and your child can draw their own pictures, or you and your child can choose photographs to put in the spaces above the text.
+You can download and tailor it to your child’s needs and interests.
+The document text can be edited and your child can draw your own pictures, or you and your child can choose photographs to put in the spaces above the text.
 The overall messages of these book are “My limb difference is a part of me, but not all of me.
 I can do all of the things I need to do and want to do, I may do some things differently from what you may expect.”

 Your child can create their own book with your help.
 Think of “What do you want others to know about you?” and “How do you wish others would treat you?” when drafting content.